Ethan Allen: First marriage and early adulthood

 When he moved to Salisbury, Allen met Thomas Young, a doctor living and practicing just across the provincial boundary in New York.
 Young taught him a great deal about philosophy and political theory, while Allen shared his appreciation of nature and life on the frontier with Young.
 They eventually decided to collaborate on a book intended as an attack on organized religion, as Young had convinced Allen to become a Deist.
-They worked on the manuscript until 1764, when Young moved away from the area taking the manuscript with him.
+They worked on the manuscript until 1764, when Young moved away from the area and took the manuscript with him.
 Allen recovered the manuscript many years later, after Young's death.
 He expanded and reworked the material, and eventually published it as Reason: the Only Oracle of Man.

 Heman remained in Salisbury where he ran a general store until his death in 1778, but Allen's movements are poorly documented over the next few years.
 He lived in Northampton, Massachusetts, in the spring of 1766, where his son Joseph was born and where he invested in a lead mine.
 The authorities asked him to leave Northampton in July 1767, though no official reason is known.
 Biographer Michael Bellesiles suggests that religious differences and Allen's tendency to be disruptive may have played a role in his departure.
 Allen briefly returned to Salisbury before settling in Sheffield, Massachusetts, with his younger brother Zimri.
 It is likely that his first visits to the New Hampshire Grants occurred during these years.
 Sheffield was the family home for ten years, although Allen was often absent for extended periods.